 "From the Natural to the Supernatural: Discovering the Piegan People's World View," Montana Naturalist, Winter 2009/2010.

 On-line curriculum, “Relationship with the Land – Seasonal Round,” Niitsitapiisinni: Our Way of Life, Glenbow Museum, Calgary, Alberta, Spring 2006

 “Blackfeet Botanist: Annie Mad Plume Wall,” Montana Naturalist, Fall 2005.

 - George M. Dennison Presidential Faculty Award for Distinguished Accomplishment, University of Montana, 2018

 I am an award winning Indigenous writer, ethnobotanist and environmental justice advocate with a BA in physics and a PhD in environmental history.
 I also work to strengthen traditional knowledge and revitalize Indigenous languages withinin Indigenous communities.
 Hear my story on Spark Science.

 College of Humanities and Sciences, Environmental Studies

-- She is the founder of Saokio Heritage, a community based organization that works to revitalize traditional knowledge, language and food systems of northern Plains Indigenous peoples.
+- Saokio Heritage, a community based organization that works to revitalize Indigenous knowledge, language and food systems of northern Plains Indigenous peoples.

 Rosalyn has been an invited guest and speaker in numerous Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.